opencodewin/blueprintsdk/README.md

 <p align="center" ><img src="docs/assets/bp.png" /></p>

-BluePrintSDK is the core of Media filters and fusions in **[MediaEditor](https://github.com/opencodewin/MediaEditor.git)**.
+BluePrintSDK is the core of Media filters and transitions in **[MediaEditor](https://github.com/opencodewin/MediaEditor.git)**.
 Blueprint is a form composed of **multiple nodes** that can **handle complex functions** through the flows between nodes.
 Node is the basic unit in the blueprint, it's a function module.

 ## INTRODUCTION